Things You Need to Know

 Field Trip Chaperone Guidelines

-Thank you so much for volunteering to chaperone for Wilson Elementary School field trip.
+Thank you so much for volunteering to chaperone for Franklin Middle School field trip.
 Please read and follow the guidelines below to help ensure a safe and successful experience.

 - If you find out that you cannot be a chaperone, please contact the teacher immediately so other arrangements can be made.